Once you're on the UNOS (United Network for Organ Sharing) heart transplant waiting list, the next phase of your journey begins.

 Other reasons for an inactive status include:

-Fill out a Contact Form to schedule an appointment with the UPMC Heart Transplant Program, or to refer a patient.
+Contact the UPMC Heart Transplant Program today to make an appointment or refer a patient.